KittyCAD/modeling-app/docs/kcl/getEdge.md

 	height: number,
 	// The id of the extrude group.
 	id: uuid,
-	// The position of the extrude group.
-	position: [number, number, number],
-	// The rotation of the extrude group.
-	rotation: [number, number, number, number],
 	// The sketch group paths.
 	sketchGroupValues: [{
 	// The from point.